MaxSikorski/prompt-architect-handy/README.md

 Open Handy → Settings → Advanced → Post-Processing.

-Set the model to `prompt-architect` and paste this as the post-processing prompt:
+Set the model to `prompt-architect-handy` and paste this as the post-processing prompt:
 ```
 Convert this speech transcript into a refined prompt.
 Output ONLY the tagged instruction, nothing else.
 Transcript: ${output}
 ```